Is This For Me?

 You will hear how a single man with epilepsy was literally saved from death by strangers when his seizure threw him in front of a train.
 You will learn how so many hide their pain, because they are ashamed of it, or because they are afraid of how others will respond.

-You probably don’t know how to support the chronically ill
+You probably don’t know how to support the chronically or mentally ill

 This community is filled with knowledge, but it’s more than that.
 We give you practical steps to take and challenge you to think differently.